TugceAydogmus/HTML-CSS-Citrus-e-commerce-Website/README.md

 # HTML - CSS Mandalina e-commerce WebSite for Citrus
-_It is built with HTNL and CSS.
+_It is built with HTML and CSS.
 This is the website created for the sale of citruses._

 I have used HTML5 and CSS3 versions.